sjentsch/lsjDocs/Ch10/Ch10_ChiSquare.rst

 start looking at specific tests that are commonly used in psychology.
 So where should we start?
-Not every textbook agrees on where to start, but I’m going to start with “χ² tests” (“Categorical data analysis”, this chapter) and “*t*-tests” (chapter :doc:`Comparing two means <../Ch11/Ch11_tTest>`).
-Both of these tools are very frequently used in scientific practice, and whilst they’re not as powerful as “regression” (chapter :doc:`Correlation and linear regression <../Ch12/Ch12_Regression>`) and “Analysis of Variance” (chapters :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>` and :doc:`Factorial ANOVA <../Ch14/Ch14_ANOVA2>`) they’re much easier to understand.
-Finally, there is :doc:`Factor analysis
-<../Ch15/Ch15_FactorAnalysis>` that aims to describe the  variability among
-observed, correlated variables in terms of a lower number of unobserved variables called factors or latent Variables.
+Not every textbook agrees on where to start, but I’m going to start with “χ² tests” (“Categorical data analysis”, this chapter) and “*t*-tests” (chapter :doc:`../Ch11/Ch11_tTest`).
+Both of these tools are very frequently used in scientific practice, and whilst they’re not as powerful as “regression” (chapter :doc:`../Ch12/Ch12_Regression`) and “Analysis of Variance” (chapters :doc:`../Ch13/Ch13_ANOVA` and :doc:`../Ch14/Ch14_ANOVA2`) they’re much easier to understand.
+Finally, there is :doc:`../Ch15/Ch15_FactorAnalysis` that aims to describe the  variability among observed, correlated variables in terms of a lower number of unobserved variables called factors or latent Variables.

 The term “categorical data” in the title of this chapter is just another name